Islandora/islandora/modules/islandora_iiif/README.md

 1. Tile Source: A field that was added to the views list of fields with the image to be served.
 This should be a File or Image type field on a Media.
 2. Structured Text field: This lets you specify a file field   where OCR text with positional data, e.g., hOCR can be found.

+### Media Attributes from IIIF Action

+The module also provides an action that lets a site owner populate a TIFF or JP2 image's width and height attributes into fields so the IIIF server is not bogged down trying to generate a manifest if it doesn't have them.

+To use it, either:

+- Add it as a derivative reaction to a node with an Original FIle as its child, or
+- Use it as a batch action, such as on a Paged Content object's list of child pages.

+The action assumes the media type has fields with machine names of field_height and field_width.
+Making this configurable would mean they would not appear on entity list pages.
 ## Documentation

 Official documentation is available on the [Islandora 8 documentation site](https://islandora.github.io/documentation/).